-Descriptive tools for spatial data allow visualisation of the variability of the data over the region and exploration of the spatial correlation.
+Descriptive tools for spatial data allow visualisation of the data variability over the region and exploration of the spatial correlation.
 Methods for displaying geostatistical data are provided for functions such as plot and points.
 Furthermore smoothing techniques, as implemented in the R function loess, can be used to show the main spatial pattern of the data.